Bridgeport Drug & Alcohol Rehab, Detox & Treatment Resources

 VA Connecticut Healthcare System

 Addiction and recovery can affect more than just the person struggling with substance use.
 Friends and family may also develop unhealthy attitudes and behaviors as they deal with a loved one’s addiction.
 If you have faced challenges while supporting a loved on in recovery, Al-Anon and Nar-Anon meetings can help.
 These groups give you a chance to interact with others in similar situations.
 Below is a list of meetings in Bridgeport and surrounding communities.

 Bridgeport, CT 06610

 Christ and the Epiphany Church

 East Haven, CT 06512

-Bridgeport has several recovery clinics for those struggling with addiction, and there are more in the greater Bridgeport area.
-Choosing the right drug or alcohol rehab center in Bridgeport, CT for you is important and can be a challenge, but your successful recovery depends on it.
+Your area has several recovery clinics for those struggling with addiction, and there are more outside your city.
+Choosing the right drug or alcohol rehab center for you is important and can be a challenge, but your successful recovery depends on it.
 For some, traveling outside of Connecticut for treatment can be a healthy alternative.
-The Recovery Village offers full-service detox and rehabilitation centers throughout the United States.
-Call today to learn more about the services we offer and how we can help you get the information you need to make a decision.